 While you’re chatting, ask a staff member about the store’s delivery times.
 Inquire when new products come in and when plants are due to arrive, Jennifer says.
 “Most stores are on a schedule of shipments, and you’ll get first choice.
 Often they will even call you when they arrive, if you ask,” she adds.

 Going to the garden center should be a fun, relaxing and enjoyable experience.
-And if you do your homework and come prepared, you’ll save money this spring, too!
+And if you do your homework and come prepared, you’ll save money, too!

 - Dress comfortably and wear sensible shoes.